The Graduate School of Education does not have English-based Graduate Programs.

 Not limiting the research of education or education studies in a narrow sense, researching diverse fields professionally is one of the distinct features of our research course.
 This can be seen in the many doctoral degrees (Education, Interdisciplinary Studies and Science) one can acquire at the school.

-Also, we have a professional program called the Department of teaching and school leadership, which inherits the performance of Graduate school of teacher education established in 2008, which will be added as a professional degree, designed to develop teachers with high professionalism and capacity.
+Also, we have a professional program called the Department of teaching and school leadership, which inherits the philosophy and performance of Graduate school of teacher education established in 2008, which will be added as a professional degree, designed to develop teachers with high professionalism and capacity.

 In addition to research instruction in each specialist field, the Graduate School has encouraged students to obtain a broad perspective by offering cross-department selective courses in master’s program and by introducing a “composite credit system” as part of the doctoral program, and students are encouraged to utilize this broad perspective in their own research.